OctopusDeploy/blog/blog/2021-07/release-management-with-dynamic-infrastructure/index.md

 ### Deployment process modifications

 There is one problem with the trigger and the existing deployment process, which I'll explain.
-I'll also demonstrate how to avoid the problem.
+I also demonstrate how to avoid the problem.

 First, I add a new target for one of those roles in **Staging**.